chapel-lang/chapel/doc/developer/parallelIrregularIterators.rst

 - For unbounded ranges or other unbounded iterators(input streams?), a ``config param maxChunkSize`` can be used to chunk up the unbounded space.

+- These suggestions might break some operator promotions that rely on current semantics.
+In which case, those operators should have specific overloads.

-- This l/f implementation is different than e.g. current DefaultRectangular iteration as they are rank-aware.
+- This l/f implementation is different than e.g. current ``DefaultRectangular`` iterators as they are rank-aware.
 I think rank-oblivious iterators can help answer hard questions such as zippering domains/arrays of different ranks.
 One can easily "flatten" a multi dimensional array::